Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Regression Testing Framework

 \subsection{Design Principles of \tool}

-We developed the \tool framework based on the following design principles: \begin{enumerate}[label=(\arabic*),leftmargin=*] \item The framework should allow developers to write expressive cell-level assertions. \checkmark \item It should be possible to run cell-level assertions with \texttt{pytest} and CI. \checkmark \item The cell-level assertions should be non-invasive; they should not disrupt the interactive nature of notebooks or clutter the notebook. \checkmark \item It should serve as a plugin in the IDE (e.g., Jupyter Lab).
-The developers can choose to turn on and off the assertions as they want. \checkmark \item The framework should automatically generate assertions for a given ML notebook to assist developers. \checkmark \item When enabled, the runtime of assertions should be low. \checkmark \item The cell-level assertions should account for randomness in machine learning code to avoid flakiness. \checkmark \item The assertion APIs should follow common assertion patterns for the ease of adoption. \checkmark \item It should identify developers' intentions and only generate a few but relevant assertions. \xmark \item It should allow developers to run a subset of tests when needed. \xmark \item It should allow developers to automatically only re-run cell-level assertions affected by a change (Evolution-Aware). \xmark \item The assertions should be environment or configuration-aware, e.g., different assertions should be enabled for different versions of PyTorch. \xmark \end{enumerate} \tool currently supports all features marked as \checkmark via its suite of three tools, but does not support features marked as \xmark. \tool is not evolution-aware, so it always runs all assertions. \tool is based on regression oracles, or requires developers to provide a test oracle when manually writing assertions.
+We developed \tool based on the following design principles: \begin{enumerate}[label=(\arabic*),leftmargin=*,itemsep=0ex,topsep=0ex] \item The framework should allow developers to write expressive cellscoped assertions. \checkmark \item It should be possible to run such assertions with \texttt{pytest} and CI. \checkmark \item The assertions should be non-intrusive; they should not disrupt the interactive nature of notebooks or clutter the notebook. \checkmark \item It should serve as a plugin in the IDE (e.g., Jupyter Lab).
+The developers can choose to turn on and off the assertions as they want. \checkmark \item The framework should automatically generate assertions for a given ML notebook to assist developers. \checkmark \item When enabled, the overhead of assertions should be low. \checkmark \item The \cellscoped assertions should account for randomness in machine learning code to mitigate flakiness. \checkmark \item The assertion APIs should follow common assertion patterns for the ease of adoption. \checkmark \item It should identify developers' intentions and only generate a few but relevant assertions. \xmark \item It should allow developers to automatically only re-run cell-level assertions affected by a change (Evolution-Aware). \xmark \item The assertions should be environment or configuration-aware, e.g., different assertions should be enabled for different versions of PyTorch. \xmark \end{enumerate} \tool currently supports all features marked as \checkmark via its suite of three tools, but does not support features marked as \xmark. \tool is not evolution-aware, so it always runs all assertions. \tool is based on regression oracles, or requires developers to provide a test oracle when manually writing assertions.
 These principles are based on our experience and understanding of Machine Learning and the Notebook environment, and prior studies~\cite{chattopadhyay2020s,huang2025scientists}.
 In the future, we want to evolve \tool in collaboration with ML developers.
-We have started reaching out to ML project developers, have received some positive engagements, and integrated \tool into the CI of one ML project.
+We have started reaching out to ML project developers, have received some positive engagements, and integrated \tool into the CI of one ML project. }